5 Best Google SEO Tips to Boost Your Content’s Rankings

 “But Devin, how do I know when my content starts to decay?”

-Here are some actionable ways to update your content
+How to update your content

 Conduct new keyword research and see where the gaps in your content are.
 Most premium SEO tools today can provide in-depth analysis into keyword gaps and even show what new keywords your competitors are picking up.